jkim33/BaysideBalloons/README.md

   2) Change your directory until you are in the RPG directory.
     - Use cd in the terminal.
     - cd someDirectory/BaysideBalloons/RPG/
-  3) Open Test.pde with processing.
+  3) Open RPG.pde with processing.
     - In terminal, type: processing RPG.pde
   4) In processing, hit the play button!